 The pump stack blueprints help you move water and magma up to more convenient locations in your fort.
-See the step-by-step guide for using it by running quickfort run library/pump\stack.csv -n /help.
+See the step-by-step guide for using it by running the library/pump_stack.csv /help blueprint.

 The blueprint spreadsheet is also available online.